sailaubekova/image_classifier/README.md

 # image_classifier
-Simple Cat and Dog classifier app with CNN and Fast API
+Simple Cat and Dog classifier app with CNN and Flask
 <br>
 <br>
 <br>